somebeaver/Lowrider.js/README.md

 #### Once it's in the Queue

 Once a component has been added to the queue, it will get the class `in-render-queue`.
-Queue's automatically detect when an item has been entered, and the queue will begin processing items.
+Queue's automatically detect when >=1 item is in the queue, and the queue will begin processing items.

 The queue runner triggers the `build` and `load` events of the first component and waits for them to finish before removing the component from the queue and moving on to the next item.

-Once the queue is empty, it will stop and remain available for future use until the end of the browser session.
+Once the queue is empty, the queue runner will pause and remain available for future use until the end of the browser session.
+It is not possible to delete a queue once it has been made.

 #### Queue Blocking